 - Convert debit or credit card into international cards for the purpose of making international payment and fund transfer from one country to another country.

 Hence above precautions shall be taken into considerations while gaining the status of Non-Resident Indian.

-The residential status of Non-Resident Indian is always non-resident in the country India.
+The residential status of Non-Resident Indian is always non-resident in the country of India.
 To decide whether a person is a resident or NRI, the provisions of the Income Tax Act 1961 are used for determining the residential status that should be taken into consideration.
-When none of the conditions of ordinary residents or residents are met then the person is called non-resident.
+When none of the conditions of ordinary residents or residents are met, then the person is called non-resident.